yourtulloh/qcok-api/docs/source/behavior&configuration.rst

 * The most likely situation for this to occur is if the qBittorrent team publishes a new release but its changes have not been incorporated in to this client yet.
-* Instantiate Client like below to raise :class:`~qbittorrentapi.exceptions.UnsupportedQbittorrentVersion` exception for versions not fully supported:
+* Instantiate Client like below to raise :class:`~qcokapi.exceptions.UnsupportedQbittorrentVersion` exception for versions not fully supported:

 .. code:: python

     qbt_client = Client(..., RAISE_ERROR_FOR_UNSUPPORTED_QBITTORRENT_VERSIONS=True)

-* Additionally, :class:`~qbittorrentapi._version_support.Version` can be used for manual introspection of the versions.
+* Additionally, :class:`~qcokapi._version_support.Version` can be used for manual introspection of the versions.

 .. code:: python